Ukraine needs investors to rebuild its war-torn economy. A huge effort is already underway - KESQ

 “We will be able to offer interesting projects to invest in… We want global partners to come who can provide us with large investments,” Zelensky said in a statement about the fund last month.

+Speaking in London Wednesday, he added: “At this conference, we must move from vision to agreements, and from agreements to real projects.”

-Sunak also unveiled a “war-risk insurance” framework Wednesday, backed by Group of Seven countries, which will help limit potential losses faced by private investors in Ukraine.
+UK Prime Minister Rishi Sunak also unveiled a “war-risk insurance” framework, backed by Group of Seven countries, which will help limit potential losses faced by private investors in Ukraine.

 “This is a huge step forward towards helping insurers to underwrite investments into Ukraine, removing one of the biggest barriers and giving investors the confidence they need to act,” Sunak said in a speech at the conference.